mmdhealth/mmdcare/README.md

-# MMDConnect Mobile Upload Platform
+# MMDConnect Care Provider (QR-less)

-A secure mobile file upload system for healthcare documents, allowing patients to easily share PDF and Excel files with healthcare providers through QR code scanning.
+A streamlined care-provider portal that lets clinicians authenticate with BankID (or a built‑in test login), select a patient from a curated list, and monitor real‑time uploads sent from the companion mobile experience.
+The current build removes the QR-only workflow and always starts with the login + patient selector UI.

 ## 🚀 Features

-- **QR Code Upload**: Scan QR code with mobile device to access upload page
+- **BankID & Test Login**: Dual login options so the platform is accessible during demos.
+- **Patient Selector**: Pick Anders, Markus, or Samuel and automatically provision a clean transfer channel.
-- **Secure File Transfer**: Real-time file transfer with progress monitoring
+- **Secure File Transfer**: Real-time status plus automatic cleanup of legacy uploads per patient.
-- **Multiple File Types**: Support for PDF and Excel (XLSX) files
+- **Multiple File Types**: PDF and Excel (XLSX) ingestion with structured parsing.
-- **Real-time Updates**: Server-sent events for live upload status
-- **Mobile-Optimized**: Responsive design for mobile devices
-- **Healthcare Focus**: Designed specifically for medical document sharing
+- **Healthcare Dashboard**: Organ overview, lab summaries, GPT helper, and more.

-## 📱 How It Works
+## 📱 How It Works (Current Flow)

-1. **Desktop/Provider**: Opens the main page which generates a unique QR code
-2. **Mobile/Patient**: Scans QR code to access the upload page
-3. **Upload**: Patient selects and uploads health documents
-4. **Real-time Sync**: Desktop receives files instantly with live updates
-5. **Dashboard**: Files are processed and displayed in the healthcare dashboard
+1. **Login**: Provider visits `login.html`, chooses BankID or the “Testa inloggning” button.
+2. **Patient Selection**: After auth the user lands on `index.html`, selects a patient, and the app creates a brand-new transfer session.
+3. **Waiting State**: A notification indicates “Väntar på uppladdning <patient>” while `/api/complete` is polled.
+4. **Upload Detection**: Once files arrive, the dashboard opens, clears stale data, and displays the latest PDFs/XLSX contents.
+5. **Dashboard**: Providers review journal entries, labs, GPT summaries, and linked organ modules.

 ## 🛠️ Technology Stack